Set up Let's Encrypt (Certbot) and Nginx in Docker containers

 Testing Nginx

-Run docker compose up webserver
+docker compose up -d webserver

-Let's create a simple configuration file in the ./nginx/conf
+Create a simple configuration file at ./nginx/conf/app.conf:

 server {